jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 ### Page Ranking

 Once the search engine returns the matching documents, you should rank these documents and present the most relevant documents to the user.
-Google uses a variety of factors in its page ranking, but in this assignment, your page ranking are required to consider the following factors:
+Google uses a variety of factors in its page ranking, but in this assignment, your page ranking are required to consider the following factor:

 <!-- Keyword Usage. (keyword stuffing)-->
 - Backlinks: The number and quality of links from other reputable websites are assessed.